-(2) If the respondent appears in court for this hearing for an ex parte temporary order, he or she may elect to file a general appearance and testify.
+(3) If the respondent appears in court for this hearing for an ex parte temporary order, he or she may elect to file a general appearance and testify under oath.
 Any resulting order may be an ex parte temporary order, governed by this section.

-(3) If the court declines to issue an ex parte temporary sexual assault protection order, the court shall state the particular reasons for the court's denial.
+(4) If the court declines to issue an ex parte temporary sexual assault protection order, the court shall state the particular reasons for the court's denial.
 The court's denial of a motion for an ex parte temporary order shall be filed with the court.

-(4) A knowing violation of a court order issued under this section is punishable under RCW 26.50.110.
-[2007 c 212 § 3; 2006 c 138 § 12.]
+(5) A knowing violation of a court order issued under this section is punishable under RCW 26.50.110.
+[2019 c 245 § 5; 2007 c 212 § 3; 2006 c 138 § 12.]